 You can also undertake a qualification while on Step Ahead 50+.

 More information on this programme is available by contacting an Employment Service Adviser in your local Jobs and Benefits office/JobCentre.

 Starting your own business

-The decision to embark on a new business venture by starting your own business is a big step.
-Indeed, it's important to be aware of the full implications of becoming self-employed and of where to go for help and advice.
+The decision to start your own business is a big step.
+It's important to be aware of what happens when you become self-employed and where to go for help and advice.

 - selection and promotion

 Employers can continue employing people who are 65 or over.

 Employers may treat people differently on the grounds of age if they can satisfy the objective justification test in court – if it is a proportionate means of achieving a legitimate aim.